git-town/git-town/website/src/nested-feature-branches.md

 # Nested feature branches

-Feature branch chains are an alternative to having multiple commits in Git branches, with each commit performing one change, each commit being reviewed in isolation, and then not squash-merging the commits when shipping.
+Nested feature branches are an alternative to having multiple commits in Git branches, with each commit performing one change, being reviewed in isolation, and then not squash-merging the commits when shipping.
 The advantage of using nested feature branches is that reviewing the different changes in the different commits can happen more naturally, and parts of a change that are already agreed on